Does Vision Sports Ireland have any clubs in my area?

 Becoming a member of Vision Sports Ireland (VSI) has never been easier.
 At present there are three ways: sign up online by checking out the Membership section on our homepage.
 Otherwise, to get your membership form you can ring the office and request a form be posted out to you, in your choice of regular or large print or, you can request a form be sent to you by email.
 It is our intention to make all forms available on our website for download in the future.

-Do I have to vision impaired to become a member?
+Do I have to be blind/vision impaired to become a member?

 No. Our membership is open to all people, no matter what their level of sight, and welcomes friends and families of visually impaired people to get involved with our organisation.